 - ½ cup M&M's (skip these and add extra dairy-free chocolate chips to make these cookies dairy-free)

 - ½ cup chocolate chips (use dairy-free chocolate chips to make these cookies dairy-free)

 - 2 teaspoons baking powder

-Add the chocolate chips, M&M's, baking powder and oats and stir until combined.
+- Add ½ cup M&M's, ½ cup chocolate chips, 2 teaspoons baking powder, and 4 ½ cups rolled oats and stir until combined.